warne2tj/Text-Based-Adventure-Game/README.md

 # Other Advanced (But useful!)
 Concepts
 ### Variable Scope
 Variable scope is kind of like sitting in a house.
 If I am cooking dinner in my house, people outside my house have no idea that I'm cooking dinner.
-This parallels varaible scope.
+This parallels variable scope.
 For example:
 ```
 def my_function:
   my_num = 5